ilyaperepelitsa/CV/README.md

 )on my iMac in Vladivostok) - the folder wasn't "githubbable" - I was saving all the logs and weights in order to be able to restart the training by pickling them and not do it from scratch.
 Some of the more advanced code might be missing.
-The
+The furthest I got to w

 * Common learning - I started putting together some basic sklearn custom transformers.
 I want to pick it up later and make them work properly with